Virtual Vermont Masthead

 Town records show that in the early part of the 19th Century there were two stores and a hotel at the foot of Windmill Mountain, named so because of a windmill on top of the hill and which provided power to pump water for the hotel and the surrounding businesses and homes.

-The long ridge of Putney Mountain is only a little over 1,600 feet high, but it always has been an obstacle to travel from the east, which is why the western section of Putney was given to Brookline, and why Putney Mountain is in Brookline, rather than in Putney.
+The long ridge of Putney Mountain is only a little over 1,600 feet high, but it was always an obstacle to east-west travel, which is why the western section of Putney was given to Brookline, and why the mountain is now in Brookline, rather than in Putney.

 Activities & Points of Interest